AETHERWING eMOTORSPORTS // OPS

 7.4 Software Updates

-Drivers are expected to update their simulator (iRacing/Roblox), Windows, and GPU drivers before race night.
-Missing a race start due to an "unexpected update" is considered an unexcused absence.
+Drivers are expected to update their simulator, Roblox, iRacing, Windows, and GPU drivers before race night.

-Drivers are encouraged to calibrate their FOV correctly.
-Running a distorted "fish-eye" view creates blind spots and misjudged distances, contributing to avoidable contact.
+Drivers are encouraged to calibrate their field of view correctly to avoid blind spots and misjudged distances.

 7.6 Setup Transparency